dotsam/homebridge-milight/README.md

 # Changelog

+### 0.1.2
+ * Properly handle all cases where we might be setting the bulb to white

 ### 0.1.1
  * Fix bug where a MiLight controller object was created for each lamp, thus breaking the repeat and delay logic of the node-milight-promise library.